Amanita virosa: Description

 Amanita virosa first appears as a white, egg-shaped object covered with a universal veil.
 As it expands, the mushroom-shaped fruit body breaks free, though ragged patches of veil may persist at the cap edges.
 The cap is initially conical with inturned edges, before becoming hemispherical and flattening with a diameter up to 12 cm.
 The cap often has a distinctive boss; it is able to be peeled and is white, though the centre may be ivory.
 The crowded, free gills are white, as is the stipe and volva.
 The thin stipe is up to 15 cm tall, with a hanging, grooved ring.
 The spore print is white and the spores are subglobose and 7–10 μm long.
 They are amyloid, staining purple with Melzer's reagent.
 The flesh is white, with a smell reminiscent of radishes, and turns bright yellow with sodium hydroxide.

 Similar species

 In Europe, the spring-fruiting Amanita verna is a similar all-white species, as is the autumn-fruiting, white form of Amanita phalloides (deathcap).
 Both are equally poisonous.
 In their immature, button-mushroom stage, all these poisonous species could be mistaken for young, white-capped, edible mushrooms (Agaricus species), highlighting the danger of picking immature fruit bodies for food.
+In general, there are about 22 species that are considered destroying angels.